OliverHi/smarthomeserver/README.md

 If you want to use monitoring of your containers and host system via prometheus you should also create a config directory for that and copy the config file from this repository like
 ```
 mkdir /some/data/dir/prometheus/etc
-cp prometheus_config.yaml /some/data/dir/prometheus/etc/prometheus.yml
+cp prometheus_config.yaml ${DATADIR}/prometheus/etc/prometheus.yml
 ```

 If you want to use the Mosquitto MQTT broker make sure to also copy the provided configuration file like
 ```
-cp mosquitto.conf /some/data/dir/mosquitto/config
+cp mosquitto.conf ${DATADIR}/mosquitto/config
 ```
-and update the IP of your Zigbee bridge (if you use a networked one) or switch to serial port in the same config file.
-Also make sure to update the `devices:` entry in your `smarthome.yml` file to pass the right serial device to your Docker container in that case.

 If you want to use Zigbee2MQTT do not forget to copy the config file and update it via
 ```
-cp zigbee2mqtt_configuration.yaml /some/data/dir/zigbee2mqtt/data/configuration.yaml
+cp zigbee2mqtt_configuration.yaml ${DATADIR}/zigbee2mqtt/data/configuration.yaml
 ```
+and update the IP of your Zigbee bridge (if you use a networked one) or switch to serial port in the same config file.
+Also make sure to update the `devices:` entry in your `smarthome.yml` file to pass the right serial device to your Docker container in that case.

 Then you can start the containers via docker compose.
 ```